stackanna/surfs_up./README.md

 # Summary:

 There is only a slight variance between temperatures between the months of July & December in Oahu Hawaii.

-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
-Deliverable 3 Requirements

-The written analysis has the following:

-Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(3 pt)
-Results:

-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)
-Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt)
+I believe an ice cream shop should not see a difference in sales during the winter months and can sucessfully operate year round.
+The slightest difference was in the maximum temperatures while the largest was in the minimum temperatures.